 Fulvic acid is a powerful antioxidant and chelator: one molecule can transport 60 or more minerals into plant cells for a more efficient and effective fertilization program.
 Consider using with Humic Acids.

 A 2% fulvic acid preparation water-extracted from leonardite.
 This preparation has been filtered through a 200-mesh screen, to eliminate clogging of drip tape and sprayers.
+Not corrosive to sprayers or irrigation equipment.
 See the fertigation chart for application rates.
 For hydroponic growing, use 10–40 ppm of concentrate in the nutrient solution.
 MOFGA

 8170 Fulvic Acid Liquid

 Log in to start or resume an order